TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 ##### Set the Object Life Cycle
-With the `X-Container-Object-Retention` header, you can set the life cycle of the objects to be stored in a container in the unit of days.
+With the `X-Container-Object-Lifecycle` header, you can set the life cycle of the objects to be stored in a container in the unit of days.
 This applies only to objects uploaded after the setting has been applied.
 <br/>

 ##### Set the Version Control Policy